-With Halloween fast approaching, and it being Friday the 13th, we thought you should know about one of the great haunted tour destinations: Túcume, Peru’s vast and mysterious “Valley of the Pyramids.”
+With Halloween fast approaching, we thought you should know about one of the great haunted tour destinations: Túcume, Peru’s vast and mysterious “Valley of the Pyramids.”

 Located in Peru’s northern state of Lambayeque, Túcume has an unprecedented concentration of massive ancient pyramids built from around 1100 AD through the 15th century when the region came under the rule of the Inca Empire.